super-quantum/.github/README.md

 ## mission

-to explore the uncharted territories of quantum computing and quantum technologies.
-Our mission is to bridge the gap between classical and quantum paradigms.
+to explore the uncharted territories of quantum computing and quantum technologies. our mission is to bridge the gap between classical and quantum paradigms.

 ##  projects